 Continuous imaging and analysis over time at microplate throughput, within a physiologically-relevant environment inside your incubator, enables the long-term, kinetic analysis of cell cycle dynamics.
 With the quantification of cell cycle progression within living cells, researchers can:

-The IncuCyte Cell Cycle Assay combines easy-to-learn automated image acquisition and integrated analysis of 96- or 384-well plates with a simple, non-perturbing protocol for cell cycle labeling to generate kinetic, image-based measurements of cell cycle progression over time – all from inside your incubator.
-The IncuCyte Cell Cycle Red/Green Lentivirus Reagent is a fluorescent ubiquitination-based cell cycle indicator (FUCCI), and provides a homogeneous expression of both the red and green fluorescent proteins to distinguish between cells in the interphase or the mitotic phase to enable the visualization of cell cycle progression.
-Used in combination with the IncuCyte Cell-by-Cell Analysis Software Module, the Cell Cycle Assay offers a powerful solution for tracking subpopulations of cells within each stage of the cell cycle over multiple cell divisions, enabling greater insight into cell cycle dynamics.
+The Incucyte Cell Cycle Assay combines easy-to-learn automated image acquisition and integrated analysis of 96- or 384-well plates with a simple, non-perturbing protocol for cell cycle labeling to generate kinetic, image-based measurements of cell cycle progression over time – all from inside your incubator.
+The Incucyte® Cell Cycle Lentivirus Reagents are fluorescent ubiquitination-based cell cycle indicator (FUCCI), and provide a homogeneous expression of two fluorescent proteins to distinguish between cells in the interphase or the mitotic phase to enable the visualization of cell cycle progression.
+The Incucyte® Cell Cycle Green/Red Lentivirus and the Incucyte® Cell Cycle Green/Orange Lentivirus are both available for use in the Cell Cycle Assay.
+Used in combination with the Incucyte® Cell-by-Cell Analysis Software Module, the Cell Cycle Assay offers a powerful solution for tracking subpopulations of cells within each stage of the cell cycle over multiple cell divisions, enabling greater insight into cell cycle dynamics.

 Follow cell cycle progression over time in living cells — inside your incubator